 - a slightly helpful article from Psychology Today, although the comments may be better than the article,

-- and maybe my favorite result — “Can a cat have an existential crisis?”
+- and maybe my favorite result (kidding)—“Can a cat have an existential crisis?”
 Yep, that’s on the first page of search results at the time of writing this.

 Surprisingly, Wikipedia isn’t filled with a wealth of information for “existential crisis.”
-Instead, it almost reads like WebMD in this case —a quick intro followed by possible causes of how you got to be in this crisis.
-Common triggers are things like a tragic experience, major loss in your life, turning a significant age (usually ages that end in “9” or “0”).
+Instead, it almost reads like WebMD in this case—a quick intro followed by possible causes of how you got to be in this crisis.
+Common triggers are things like a tragic experience, major loss in your life, and turning a significant age (usually ages that end in “9” or “0”).

 They say an existential crisis should not be confused with an identity crisis (usually related to adolescence) or a midlife crisis (usually triggered by someone’s increasing age).